 Following \cite{LiskovecQuasiSolutionsApproximation1973}, the problem that~\eqref{eq_best_approximation_set} may be empty for some $\mu\in \ppp[\yyy][1]$ can be overcome by instead considering approximations of the set-function $P_A$, for some error tolerance $\epsilon>0$.
 These $\epsilon$-best approximations are always non-empty if they are defined by:

-The analogue of the otherwise ill-defined problem of continuously associating any $\mu\in \ppp[\yyy][1]$ to its closest measure in $A$, according to the Wasserstein distance, in the context of~\eqref{eq_best_approximation_set} is therefore a \textit{continuous selector} from $\ppp[\yyy][1]$ to $P_A^{\epsilon}$.
+The analogue of the otherwise ill-defined problem of continuously associating any $\mu\in \ppp[\yyy][1]$ to its closest measure in $A$, according to the Wasserstein distance, in the context of~\eqref{eq_best_approximation_set} is, therefore, a \textit{continuous selector} from $\ppp[\yyy][1]$ to $P_A^{\epsilon}$.
 That is, an \textit{$\epsilon$-metric projection} (or $\epsilon$-best approximation operator) is a continuous function $\Pi^{\epsilon}_A\in C(\ppp[\yyy][1],A)$ satisfying the $\epsilon$-optimality condition:

 for every $\mu\in \ppp[\yyy][1]$.
-Since we are concerned with approximations of measure-valued functions, then it is both equally natural and convenient to show that the models~\eqref{eq_problem_description_model_class_general} can implement $\Pi^{\epsilon}_A\circ f$, for some $\epsilon$ metric-projection $\Pi^{\epsilon}_A$ with $A$ the hull of a finite number of measures.
+Since we are concerned with approximations of measure-valued functions, then it is both equally natural and convenient to show that the probabilistic transformer model can implement $\Pi^{\epsilon}_A\circ f$, for some $\epsilon$ metric-projection $\Pi^{\epsilon}_A$ with $A$ the hull of a finite number of measures.
 In this way, we reduce the problem of learning a function with a potentially infinite-dimensional image to an almost optimal finite-dimensional approximation to $f$.